AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-04-18-crlf-vs-lf-normalizing-line-endings-in-git.md

 You certainly *can* ask all your developers to configure their local git according to a chosen standard (`autocrlf true` or `autocrlf input`).
 But this is tedious and highly error prone, and it can be confusing trying to recall what these options mean since their recommended usage depends on what operating system you're on.
 If a developer installs a new environment or gets a new laptop, they'll need to remember to reconfigure git.
 And if a new developer forgets to read your docs, or a one-off developer from another team contributes to your repo, then you'll start seeing line ending changes again.
 Not good.

 Fortunately, there's a better solution: creating a `.gitattributes` file at the root of your repo to settle things once and for all.
-Git reads this file whenever it checks out or commits files in your local copy of the repo, ensuring that line endings are always treated however you've standardized them, regardless of how each individual developer has configured git locally or what OS they're using.
+Git reads this file and applies its rules whenever you check out or commit files, ensuring that your line ending conventions are enforced regardless of how each individual developer has configured git locally or what OS they're using.

 ### A Simple `.gitattributes` Config